MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 manager: laurawi
 audience: Admin
 ms.topic: article
-ms.date: 02/05/2021
+ms.date: 02/08/2021
 ms.localizationpriority: Medium
+appliesto:
+- Surface Hub
+- Surface Hub 2S
 ---

 # Install and configure the new Microsoft Edge on Surface Hub

-Windows 10 Team 2020 Update supports the new Microsoft Edge based on Chromium (version 85 and above) as the recommended browser for Surface Hub.
-You can install Microsoft Edge manually using a provisioning package, remotely using Microsoft Intune or your preferred Mobile Device Management (MDM) provider.
+Windows 10 Team 2020 Update supports the new Microsoft Edge based on Chromium (version 85 and above) as the recommended browser for Surface Hub 2S and Surface Hub (v1).
+This article explains how to install the browser using one of three methods: a provisioning package, Microsoft Intune, or third party Mobile Device Management (MDM) provider.

 By default, Surface Hub devices are preinstalled with Microsoft Edge Legacy (version 44).
-It's recommended to switch to the new Microsoft Edge browser; official support for Microsoft Edge Legacy is scheduled to end  March 9, 2021.
+After installing the [2020 Update](surface-hub-2020-update.md), it's recommended to switch to the new Microsoft Edge browser; support for [Microsoft Edge Legacy](https://support.microsoft.com/microsoft-edge/what-is-microsoft-edge-legacy-3e779e55-4c55-08e6-ecc8-2333768c0fb0) will end on March 9, 2021.

 ## Install Microsoft Edge using a provisioning package